-As part of its announcement, EMI also projected a revenue drop of between 6 and 10 percent for the fiscal year ending March 31st.
-That caused a negative stir on the London Stock Exchange, where shares dipped in early trading.
-Meanwhile, Levy is expected to leave with a sizeable payout.
+Levy’s departure from the company is expected to come with a sizeable payout.
 According to a company filing, Levy will depart with a base salary of £1 million ($1.95 million), pension benefits totaling £550,000 ($1.07 million), and a bonus of £1.4 million ($2.73 million).
 Levy also carries stock options that could push the total parachute past £7 million ($13.64 million).

 The restructuring plan is a significant move for EMI, which has struggled in recent years due to declining CD sales and digital piracy.
 The company has been under pressure to adapt to the changing music landscape and find new revenue streams.
 The restructuring plan is part of EMI’s efforts to transform its business and position itself for long-term success.

 The music industry has undergone a significant transformation in recent years, with the rise of streaming services like Spotify and Apple Music.
 The shift to digital music has forced traditional music companies like EMI to rethink their business models and find new ways to monetize their content.
 EMI’s restructuring plan is a reflection of this shift, as the company looks to focus on markets that can deliver more secure and steady revenue streams.

 EMI’s restructuring plan is likely to have a significant impact on the music industry, as the company is one of the largest players in the market.
 The company has a vast catalog of music, including some of the biggest names in the industry.
 The restructuring plan could lead to changes in the way the music industry operates, as other companies look to adapt to the changing landscape.